willis936/nixie-clock-ice/README.md

 4. Do not require or allow the user to manually set the time.
 5. Display the time within 30 seconds of power on.
 6. Use a single power entry.
-7. Use no more than 3 W of power.
+7. Use no more than 3 W of power.  [not a real requirement, also difficult to achive with brightness control]
 8. Use a single radio receiver to establish local timebase.
 9. Have a user-selectable mode for Daylight Savings Time (DST) checking.
 10. Use longitude to estimate DST date range.